serhetgokdemir/smart-healthcare-management/README.md

 ## Project Overview

-This project provides a comprehensive implementation of a scalable, multi-user database system for a smart healthcare management scenario.
+This project provides a database system for a smart healthcare management scenario.
 The system is designed to manage data for a network of hospitals, including information about patients, doctors, appointments, medical records, billing, and more.

 The implementation uses PostgreSQL and includes a complete database schema, sample data, advanced queries, and detailed documentation on the design choices, normalization, and performance considerations.